 The cops are investigating a series of photo shoot murders, all allegedly perpetrated by a creepy transvestite (Hollywood’s favorite type of villain in the ’90s).
 Taylor is a disgraced cop–she shot a rapist, and the damn liberals in court want her fired–who goes undercover as a fashion model so the transvestite will be drawn to her.
 The plot is offensive and dumb, but the acting, given the sordidness of the whole production, is above par.
 “Cover Me” is available on VHS.

 I would never have seen “Art & Sex” if not for the kindness of its co-director/co-writer, Florian Sachisthal, who sent me a streaming link.
-Originally completed in 2001, under the title “The Experience Box,” Sachisthal and her collaborator, Reid Green, later decided they didn’t like that version, their first post-film school project, even though it won Best Screenplay at the Rhode Island International Film Festival.
+Originally completed in 2001, under the title “The Experience Box,” Sachisthal and his collaborator, Reid Green, later decided they didn’t like that version, their first post-film school project, even though it won Best Screenplay at the Rhode Island International Film Festival.
 They re-shot around 40% of the material, composed a new score and changed the title to “Art & Sex.”
 Info about the film can be seen here, but it has yet to be picked up by a distributor.
 Sachisthal and Green are again submitting the film to festivals.

 I only really had one problem with the film, which is its over-reliance on the split screen effect.
 Otherwise I quite enjoyed the overlapping stories about lonely New Yorkers.
 There’s a gay unemployed guy with a sugar daddy that makes him perform in public for food money; a failed artist who gets inspired by acts of masochism; a jilted woman who devises a rather nasty scheme (involving a used condom) to get pregnant by her ex without getting back together with him.
 Gould plays this woman’s shrink, who is secretly in love with her.
 Overall this is a rather high concept premise for such a short film, but the cast is high spirited and the energy never flags.
 Certainly “Art & Sex” deserves more exposure.